squirrd/metrics/README.md

 I chose to use to use [gopsutil](https://github.com/shirou/gopsutil) to pull metrics from the host.

+The agent is configured by reading a YAML file.
+This file location is supplied to the agent using a `--config` argument

 For this exercise, I have deployed the go binary in a pod, this way multiple pods can be deployed at the same time for testing.